HereBeAndre/countdown-app/README.md

 2. Run `npm install` to install the required dependencies.
 3. Run `ng serve` to start the development server.
 4. Open your browser and navigate to `http://localhost:4200/` to view the application.
+5.

+## Hosting and Deployment

+The application is hosted on Netlify at [this link](https://wonderful-dolphin-952645.netlify.app/).

+CD pipeline on Netlify is set up to automatically deploy the latest changes from the `main` branch of the GitHub repository.

 ## Building